Choosing between Runway and Causal? Read this before you decide

 Runway handles heavy lifting:

 Causal works best for quick model building and internal plans.
 As a TrustRadius reviewer says: "Causal's spreadsheet-like interface lets us spin up scenario models in minutes without coding."
 For teams that need fast what-if analysis, it just works.
+When that model needs to turn into a shared planning surface across departments, many teams start to look for something like Runway.

 Which tool makes sense for you?